Radius-coder/On-the-Go-Translator-/README.md

 Translator to be used in earphones.
 Uses a custom google translate extension to bypass the need for a private key.
 Requires a microphone to run.
-Execute 'main.py' to for the program to open
+Execute 'main.py' to for the program to start

 # Future ideas